christwinn/woocommerce-api-client-java/README.md

 ```
 </details>

 ## Code Samples

 ### Authentication
 It is assumed you have obtained the relevant credentials as per [https://woocommerce.github.io/woocommerce-rest-api-docs/#rest-api-keys](https://woocommerce.github.io/woocommerce-rest-api-docs/#rest-api-keys)
 <details>
-<summary>Example methods to Authenticate when using the WooCommerce API</summary>
+<summary>Expand for example methods to Authenticate when using the WooCommerce API</summary>

 ```java
 private void authentication(){